vaiish371/tp/docs/DeveloperGuide.md

 ## Product scope

+Product scope provides you an insight into the value of ModMan, and its benefits for target users.

 ### Target user profile:
 * Teaching assistants who:
-    * have a need to manage their module(s), students and module assignments
+    * have a need to manage their module(s), students, lessons and module assignments
     * are comfortable using CLI apps
-{Describe the target user profile}

 ### Value proposition